Brampton Bike Hub

 Our local partner, Punjabi Community Health Services empowers diverse communities to improve the quality of life of individuals, families and communities, by providing health, settlement and social services.
 Founded in 1990, this not-for-profit community based agency has grown over the years to be rated in the top 3% of the 7032 CARF accredited agencies in 20 countries!
 PCHS has made the Brampton Bike Hub possible and BikeBrampton is very grateful for this excellent partnership.

 BikeBrampton appreciates partnership with PCHS and thanks CEO Baldev Mutta and his team for welcoming the Brampton Bike Hub to PCHS’s drop-in centre space at 50 Sunny Meadow Blvd, just north of Brampton Civic Hospital.

-Drop by Wednesday evenings for a visit!
+Drop by Wednesday evenings for a visit (see schedule above)!
 Bring your bike.
 Sign up for Pedalwise and become comfortable riding around Brampton!

 Our local partner, The Bikeport by Kevin Montgomery, is handling the data collection to determine the impact on the carbon footprint of our increased cycling trips and reduced car trips during this program.
 Kevin has set up the Brampton EcoAction Strava Club to gather our group statistics.
 Read the Brampton EcoAction Strava Club blog

 BikeBrampton gratefully acknowledges a Region of Peel Public Health’s “Healthy Living Supports Program” grant for on-site bike storage.
 Walk and Roll Peel is providing additional bike storage at Region of Peel’s facility as well as promotion of BikeWrx and Pedalwise.